Cobb & Co. (New Zealand): History

 By April 1862, Hoyt decided to put a four horse coach team on the run, with a service of three times a week at a fare of £3 each way.
 The route lay through Palmerston and over the Horse Range where stops were made at the Hampden Hotel and the Otepopo Inn, before the leg to the Northern Hotel, Oamaru or on to the Waitaki River Ferry Service.

 By 1863 a reasonable roadway had been cut through from Timaru to Christchurch.
 A Cobb & Co coachline in Timaru soon opened up with a passenger service on this route running to the north.
 Within a short time the coachline advertised additional services south to the River Ferry at Waitaki so linking the route with the Dunedin/Oamaru coach-teams from the lower South Island.

+Lady Barker recalled a hair-raising coach trip in the 1860s.

 The advent of motorised transport led to the inevitable decline in stage coach travel.
 The last advertised Cobb & Co coach runs were Arrowtown-Queenstown and Arrowtown-Dunedin in February 1925.
-A Cobb and Co coach was paraded through Christchurch during their 75th anniversary celebrations in 1925.
+A Cobb & Co coach was paraded through Christchurch during their 75th anniversary celebrations in 1925.

 Concord coaches have been preserved at the Fairlie Heritage Museum and Toitū Otago Settlers Museum.